jdhanju/microsoft-test/README.md

 - If the left and right subtrees have equal depths and both depths are equal to depth - 1, it means that the current node is part of the smallest subtree containing all the deepest nodes.
 So return the current node.
 - If the depth of the left subtree is greater than or equal to the depth of the right subtree, the function recursively calls itself on the left subtree with depth - 1.
 - Otherwise, if the depth of the right subtree is greater, the function recursively calls itself on the right subtree with depth - 1.
-- First run the findDepth function to find the maximum depth of the tree.
+- First, run the findDepth function to find the maximum depth of the tree.
 Use the result to run the function findSmallestSubtree to find the smallest subtree with all the deepest nodes.

 ## Bonus

  ### What would I have done differently?
- - In my project I used Redux for state management.
-If I had the time I would have learned how to use the React hook useContext, and try to use taht for state management instead.
-It may have been better to use a built in React feature rather than importing a library.
+ - In my project, I used Redux for state management.
+If I had the time I would have learned how to use the React hook useContext, and try to use that for state management instead.
+It may have been better to use a built-in React feature rather than importing a library.

  - I would have tried to not use recursion in this project.
 I used it in files like SmallestSubTree.js because it made the solution a lot easier.
 But the downside is scalability.
 If we have a very large binary tree then the call stack may overflow.

-- I would have like to keep everything on a single page, and not make my application scrollable.
+- I would have liked to keep everything on a single page, and not make my application scrollable.
 I ended up making the output section larger because I wanted out output to be easy to read.
 If I had the extra time I would have spent more time trying to get everything to fit on a single page, but still look nice, and be very readable.

-- I did create some unit tests, but I would have like to add more, and also test every component as well.
+- I did create some unit tests, but I would have liked to add more, and test every component.

 ### Fun extras I added
 - Users are limited to uploading .json and .txt files
-- A .json file and .txt file won't be uploaded if it contains invalid json
+- A .json file and .txt file won't be uploaded if it contains invalid JSON
 - I added unit tests with jest.
 Look inside the `microsoft-test/src/Tests`